Triangulating on Possible Futures: Conducting User Studies on Several Futures Instead of Only One

 \section{Background}

-Although triangulation is by no means a new concept in HCI methodology, its underpinnings in two academic fields – qualitative research in social sciences and experimental research in psychology – are rarely touched upon.
-In the following sub-sections, we will therefore present the conceptual basis of triangulation in empirical research, and then analyse critically the methods that are commonly found in HCI’s user studies, especially in those that involve prototypes and are pronouncedly future-oriented.
+Although triangulation is by no means a new concept in HCI methodology, its underpinnings in two academic fields – the social sciences' qualitative research and the psychology domain's experimental research – rarely get touched upon.
+Therefore, the subsections below present the conceptual basis for triangulation in empirical research.
+With this groundwork laid, we then cast a critical eye on the methods commonly employed in the HCI’s user studies, especially in work that involves prototypes and is decidedly future-oriented.